rishika638/lost-found-airport/readme.md

   - Report dates are validated — no future or too-old entries allowed.

 - 🛡️ **Admin Authentication**
-  - Smart matching of lost and found items is secured via **admin password login**.
+  - Smart matching of lost and found items is secured via **admin password log in**.
   - Only authenticated admins can match and confirm items.

 - 🤝 **Smart Matching System**